raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

 In the example below, the theme is of a city at night-time.
 It creates a gloomy mood, with the moon shining a dim light over the houses.
-A witch hovers in the sky and far away, a dog bark can be heard.
+A bat flies in the sky and far away, a dog bark can be heard.

-Use the **distance** slider to change the size of the witch and the volume of the dog bark to make them seem closer or further away.
+Use the `distance`{:class="block3variables"} slider to change the speed that the bat flies at.

 **Rising moon**: [See inside](https://scratch.mit.edu/projects/445119855/editor){:target="_blank"}